ayush-subedi12/ayush-subedi12/README.md

 ## About Me

-I'm a BSc.CSIT student with a strong interest in software development and backend technologies.
+I'm a BSc.CSIT student with a strong interest in software development, Machine Learning and Data Science.
 I'm currently focused on strengthening my programming fundamentals while learning modern development tools and frameworks.

 ## Currently Learning